Jordan Peterson: Psychology

 In February 2018, Peterson entered into an agreement with the College of Psychologists of Ontario (CPO) after a professional misconduct complaint about his communication and the boundaries he sets with his patients.
 The college did not consider a full disciplinary hearing necessary and accepted Peterson entering into a three-month undertaking to work on prioritizing his practice and improving his patient communications.
 Peterson had no prior disciplinary punishments or restrictions on his clinical practice.
 In March 2020, the CPO's Inquiries, Complaints and Reports Committee (ICRC) investigated statements made by Peterson which were alleged to be "transphobic, sexist, racist" and "not in keeping with any clinical understanding of mental health".
 They concluded their investigation without making any orders but expressed concern that "the manner and tone in which Dr. Peterson espouses his public statements may reflect poorly on the profession of psychology" and advised him to "offer [his] opinions and comments in a respectful tone in order to avoid a negative perception toward the profession of psychology."

-In the fall of 2021, Peterson retired from the University of Toronto, becoming professor emeritus.
+In late 2021, Peterson retired from the University of Toronto, becoming professor emeritus.
 In May 2022, he became chancellor of the newly launched Ralston College, an unaccredited liberal arts education project.
 Along with Baroness Stroud and John Anderson, Peterson founded the Alliance for Responsible Citizenship in June 2023.
 He hosted its international conference in October of that year.